 When it comes to health, where you live matters

-- 13.5M+ CA residents living in communities that limit the number of marijuana retail outlets, a recommended best practice from PHI's Getting it Right from the Start
+- 13.5M+ CA residents in communities that limit the # of marijuana retail outlets, as recommended by Getting it Right from the Start

-- 500K telephone health surveys conducted with adults & adolescents in English, Spanish, Chinese & Vietnamese since 1987 by PHI's Survey Research Group
+- 500K telephone health surveys conducted in English, Spanish, Chinese & Vietnamese since 1987 by Survey Research Group

 - 19 CA state departments with Racial Equity Action Plans, thanks in part to PHI's HiAP team